zhuwenzhen/zhuwenzhen/README.md

 Thanks for stopping by, this is Wenzhen, a 40% programmer + 40% neural-net-trainer + 10% math-problem-solver + 10% musician based in Bay Area, CA. 🤗 I used to do more math than coding.
 Mathematica changed my life by shaping my fundamental understanding of computational thinking.

 And I hate typical data scientists' way of doing things.
-Most of data scientists I've worked with don't understand either programming or math.
+Most of data scientists I've worked with don't understand either programming(system / engineering / fundamental algorithms) or math.
 I am trying my best to not to be one of them.

 - 🔭 I’m currently working on efficient benchmark framework and 3D vision.
 - 🔮 Stuff I worked with: